TrueFi-Protocol/bug-bounty/README.md

 ## TrueFi Smart Contract Bug Bounty

-TrueFi's bug bounty for the Lending Marketplace is hosted on [Immunefi](https://immunefi.com/bounty/truefi/).
+TrueFi's bug bounty for the Lending Marketplace was previously hosted on [Immunefi](https://immunefi.com/bounty/truefi/), but is currently paused.
 Other contracts are covered under these terms.

 ### Repository
 https://github.com/trusttoken/smart-contracts/tree/main